goldmonkey21/doxer/README.md

 # Working out

 ## Doxer Results after using word gram Forest reduction:
-1. Note that *all* results declare Gavin the winner.
+1. Note that nearly *all* of the results declare Gavin the winner.
 2. Also note that on the word gram forests, both Gavin and Hal are classified 2/3 times.
 3. The reduced list is from a folder of 600 profiles and reduces them down to a small number.